$385.00 Online

 How to become a JP

 As a Justice of the Peace (Qualified) (JP) you will handle important documents that could have a significant impact on someone’s life.
-You must be properly trained and qualified to provide professional services in all situations.
+As such you must be properly trained and qualified to provide professional services in pertinent situations.

 Who can become a JP?